Change Blindness (Definition + Examples)

 studies testing different types of blindness

 In 1999, psychologists Chris Chabris and Dan Simons conducted what is now known as “The Invisible Gorilla Experiment.”
-In the experiment, participants watched a video of people passing basketballs back and forth.
+Participants watched a video of people passing basketballs back and forth in the experiment.
 They were instructed to count how many times the basketballs were passed.

 During the video, a person in a gorilla suit walked through the circle.
 But a shocking number of participants didn’t notice the gorilla’s presence.